-For Bacardi, environmental sustainability is good business – an approach that dates back to the very beginning of the Company more than 150 years ago.
-Bacardi founder, Don Facundo Bacardí Massó, opened his first distillery on February 4, 1862, in Santiago de Cuba.
-When building his business, he utilized the Spanish government’s challenge to reduce surplus amounts of molasses in Cuba, leading to the crafting of BACARDÍ rum.
-Repurposing old whisky barrels to age his rum was also part of the founder’s original plan, a practice still in use today.
+For Bacardi, environmental sustainability is good business – an approach that dates to the very beginning of the company more than 157 years ago.
+When Bacardi founder Don Facundo Bacardí Massó started his business in 1862, he accepted the Spanish government’s challenge to reduce surplus amounts of molasses in Cuba, leading to the crafting of BACARDÍ® rum.
+Repurposing old whisky barrels to age his rum was also part of his original plan, a practice still in use today.

-Our sustainability commitment has grown over the past 150-plus years and we are proud of the voluntary actions we have taken to be an industry leader in environmental performance in our operations.
+Our environmental sustainability commitment has grown over the past 157 years and we are proud of the voluntary actions we have taken to be an industry leader in environmental performance in our operations.
+Our goal is to return to the environment at least as much as we take away.
 We recognize the environmental impact of producing our products and have implemented procedures to continually improve efficiency.
 Key potential areas of impact include:

-- Climate change: the fossil fuels we consume in our value chain process: operating our facilities, manufacturing our products, and transporting them to our customers, create greenhouse gases that contribute to climate change.
+Climate change: the fossil fuels we consume in our value chain process to operate our facilities, manufacture our products, and transport them to our customers, creates greenhouse gases that contribute to climate change.

 Waste: effluents and waste from our operations need to be kept to a minimum as well as the use of our materials in bottling and packaging to reduce the overall impact on the environment.